 Barrier posts, also known as bollards, may be required to protect equipment (meter gear, transformer, etc.) in areas with vehicle traffic.
 The final grade, direction, and location of traffic will affect the installation of barrier posts.
-Refer to ESR section 5.6.8 Barrier Posts for installation details and clearance requirements.
+Refer to the ESR, Chapter 5 Clearances and Location Requirements, for installation details and clearance requirements.